The Russia Investigations: Is The Endgame Now In Sight?

 Has anybody seen the bridge?

-Americans lived through the Trump candidacy and presidency and that side of the story is fresh in the national mind.
+Americans lived through the Trump candidacy and presidency, and that side of the story is fresh in the national mind.
 And Mueller has documented the Russian side of the story in court documents that describe its disinformation war and its cyberattacks.

 What hasn't been established is whether there was any connection between them and if there was, who was involved and how it worked.